Azure/AZNFS-mount/README.md

 - Upon running the installation command, you will be prompted to configure automatic updates for AZNFS.
 Enabling automatic updates ensures that you stay current with the latest features, improvements, and security patches, providing you with the best and most seamless AZNFS experience.
-  You can turn off/on auto-update at any time from /opt/microsoft/aznfs/data/config and update respectively.
+  You can also turn off/on auto-update at any time by changing the value of AUTO_UPDATE_AZNFS variable in `/opt/microsoft/aznfs/data/config`.

-- To enable automatic updates for AZNFS at any point, update the following parameter in `/opt/microsoft/aznfs/data/config` file:
 	```
 	AUTO_UPDATE_AZNFS=true
 	```
-  If you ever need to turn off automatic updates, you can do so by modifying the configuration file and setting this parameter to false.
+  If you ever need to turn off automatic updates, you can do so by modifying the AUTO_UPDATE_AZNFS to false.

 ## Usage Instructions